Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Then you need to look for the files that don't have this tag.
 A way to do this is using `git diff <https://git-scm.com/docs/git-diff>`_ with the ``--name-only`` option to compare only the names of the files that are different between the current version of your repo
 (``HEAD``) and the latest tag (the variable ``LATEST_TAG``, that has to be referred with the ``$VARIABLE`` syntax).
 You need the name of all of the release notes (that are placed in ``releasenotes/notes``) to be added to an ignore list (that will be created with this script into ``docs/release_notes.rst``).
-This ignore list uses the `reno Sphinx <https://docs.openstack.org/reno/latest/user/sphinxext.html#directive-release-notes>`_ and will have this sctructure:
+This ignore list uses the `reno Sphinx <https://docs.openstack.org/reno/latest/user/sphinxext.html#directive-release-notes>`_ and will have this structure:

 .. code-block:: bash